 During the year the company had the Infotech Associate Stock Option Plans in operationfor granting stock options to the associates of the company and its subsidiaries inaccordance with the Securities Exchange Board of India (Share Based Employee Benefits)Regulations 2014.
 Disclosure pursuant to the above regulation is enclosed as Annexure' D'

 During the year to commemorate the Silver Jubilee year the company implemented the"Cyient Restricted Stock Units Scheme -2016" pursuant to the special resolutionpassed by postal ballot on 12 December 2016.
 Company has since obtained in-principleapproval for the scheme from BSE Limited and National Stock Exchange of India Limited.During the year company has granted 637476 units to the associates of the company andits subsidiaries.

 CONSERVATION OF ENERGY RESEARCH AND DEVELOPMENT TECHNOLOGY ABSORPTION FOREIGNEXCHANGE EARNINGS AND OUTGO

 MANAGEMENT DISCUSSION & ANALYSIS

 Pursuant to the provisions of Regulation 34 read with Schedule V of the SEBI (LODR)Regulations 2015 a report on Management Discussion & Analysis is enclosed asAnnexure F'.

 DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to Section 134(5) of the Companies Act 2013 the board of directors to thebest of their knowledge and ability confirm that:
+Pursuant to Section 134(5) of the Companies Act 2013 (the Act') the board ofdirectors to the best of their knowledge and ability confirm that:

 iv. they have prepared the annual accounts on a going concern basis;